splunk/public-o11y-docs/sp-oncall/admin/get-started/getting-started-spoc.rst

 -  Best practice for setting up your escalation policy is to establish a minimum of three escalation paths: on-duty user, previous or next user in a rotation, and manager or team lead.
 -  :ref:`Read this post <mult-escalation-policies>` for more tips and tricks on how to manage multiple alert behaviors within a single team.

-- :ref:`Configure Routing Keys <routing-keys>` - Routing keys tie the alerts from your monitoring tools to the specific team (or escalation policy) in Splunk On-Call.
+- :ref:`Configure Routing Keys <spoc-routing-keys>` - Routing keys tie the alerts from your monitoring tools to the specific team (or escalation policy) in Splunk On-Call.
 This helps get the right person on the problem and reduce alert noise for those unrelated to a specific incident.
 These can be found by navigating to :menuselection:`Settings` then :menuselection:`Routing Keys`.

 -  Keep them simple.
 Use the name of the team/policy that is handling the alerts, the service/host for the alert, monitoring tool the alert is coming from.
 Although routing keys are case insensitive, we recommend using all lowercase letters to prevent alerts from going to the default routing team.